realjackcrew/leornian/server/src/llm/mainJsonIntentPrompt.md

 - If user does not specify time range, default to the last 30 days.
 Today is {{TODAYS_DATE}}
 - Get creative with how to create the object.
 Assume there is a way to translate the question until you have exhausted every option
 - Explicitly state `reason` in the unlikely event a request is not satisfiable (`satisfiable: false`).
+- ALWAYS declare ALL fields that will be used anywhere in the query in the initial `fields` array

 ## Examples